-For Ghanaians, death is not an end, but rather a transition to the spiritual world (see Religion and Spirituality).
+For Ghanaians, death is not an end, but rather a transition to the spiritual world (see p.2 of Religion and Spirituality).

 Consequently, it is extremely important that the deceased person be appropriately prepared for the transition and that mourners honor and respect the deceased as an ancestor who can protect or punish descendants.